Sigmmma/c20/src/content/h1/guides/map-making/blender-level-guide/level-creation-additional-info/readme.md

 [Weather Portals Example Blend](https://drive.google.com/file/d/1Nfjg2E7CP_rxpt9UIshCljRT3pCMkfXD/view?usp=sharing) -> A blend file showcasing how to use the special +weatherpoly material in a level.

 # Multiple skies
 It's possible to use multiple skies in your level by adding a digit to the end of your "+sky" material.
-If we wanted three skies in our level for example we would have...
+If we wanted three skies in our level for example we would have the following:

 ```
 +sky0